marcduez/graphql-validation-directives/README.md

 **minItems**

-The minimum allowed number of items in a list.
+Throws if the list has less than the provided number of items.

 ```gql
 input Mutation1Input {